-3. Avoid the use of negative especially double negative statements.
+Avoid the use of negative especially double negative statements.

-Explanation: students tend to overlook negative words such as no or not, and double negative contribute to statement's ambiguity.
+Explanation: Students tend to overlook negative words such as no or not, and double negative contributes to statement's ambiguity.
 If absolutely necessary, it should be underlined or put in italic so that students do not overlook it.